IBM/dbb-zappbuild/BUILD.md

 Dependending on where are in your development process, you might want to dynamically overwrite a build property.
 One scenario is for example to set the `mainBuildBranch` option which is used also to clone collections and initialize the DBB collections.
 See [Perform Impact Build for topic branches](#perform-impact-build-for-topic-branches)

 To dynamically overwrite any build property, you can make use of the `--propOverwrite` cli argument.
 To overwrite a build property, pass it in as a key-value pair via the CLI.
-Several key-value pairs can be passed by comma-separating them.
-Please make sure that you don't run into any limitations with regards of the length of the overall build command.
+Several key-value pairs can be passed by comma-separating them :`--propOverwrite mainBuildBranch=develop,cobol_compilerVersion=V6`.
+Please note, that values which contain a comma (`,`) cannot be passed into the list.
+Please also make sure that you don't run into any limitations with regards of the length of the overall build command.
 For mass overwrites, use the `--propFiles` option to pass in one or several property files.

 ```
 groovyz dbb-zappbuild/build.groovy --workspace /var/dbb/dbb-zappbuild/samples --hlq DBB.ZAPP.CLEAN.MASTER --workDir /var/dbb/out/MortgageApplication --application MortgageApplication --logEncoding UTF-8 --impactBuild --verbose --propOverwrite mainBuildBranch=develop
 ```
 <details>
   <summary>Build log</summary>

 ```
 ** Build start at 20210622.082942.029
 ** Input args = /var/dbb/dbb-zappbuild/samples --hlq DBB.ZAPP.CLEAN.MASTER --workDir /var/dbb/out/MortgageApplication --application MortgageApplication --logEncoding UTF-8 --impactBuild --verbose --propOverwrite mainBuildBranch=develop